 How long you need cover

-Most people need income protection in place for as long as they’d face a financial shortfall if they lost their income.
+Most people need income protection in place for as long as they’d face a financial shortfall without an income.
 This is because most households base their outgoings on what they know is coming in each month, so any disruption to your income could have significant financial consequences.
-The need tends to be most pressing when you’ve got financial commitments and financial dependents – both of which come with essential monthly outgoings that don’t go away when you can’t work.
+The need tends to be most pressing when you’ve got financial commitments and dependents – both of which come with essential monthly outgoings that don’t go away when you can’t work.

 Being off work at some point during your career because of your health is fairly likely.
 Illness and accidents happen to us all.
 For this reason, some people choose to cover themselves up until retirement, so they know their income will be insured for as long as they have it.
 Alternatively, you can choose a different policy term – e.g. 10, 20 or 30 years – depending how old you are when you take out the policy and how long you think you need cover in place.